Isabelle Chen, wrestler

 News

-Isabelle Chen is a 17-year-old freestyle wrestler from Richmond, BC who claimed gold at the 2026 Canadian Wrestling World Team Trials (49 kg U17 Cadet) — earning her spot representing Canada at the World Championship in Azerbaijan this July.
+Isabelle Chen is a 17-year-old freestyle wrestler from Richmond, BC who won gold at the 2026 Canadian Wrestling World Team Trials (49 kg U17 Cadet) — and is a candidate for selection to represent Canada at the 2026 World Championship in Azerbaijan this July.

 For media inquiries, interview requests, or high-resolution images, please reach out directly.